 McGowan referred to the casino industry as a sector already under immense financial pressure as it is.
 There simply are no soft cushions of safety to fall back on.
 The industry is a bit like someone with an immune system already compromised by some pre-existing condition, said McGowan.
 A global pandemic is tantamount to the straw that breaks the camel’s back.

 Never Been Quite This Bad

 Federal aid is the only remaining saving grace right now, said McGowan.
 Bankruptcy protection orders could become a stark reality real soon.
 The only two operators who remain free from the possibility of going under right now, are Las Vegas Sands and Wynn Resorts.

-Gaming industry historian David G. Schwartz, gaming historian, industry expert, and academic administrator at the University of Las Vegas, is of the firm conviction that the coronavirus pandemic is the biggest de-stabiliser that the industry has witnessed to date.
+Gaming industry historian David G. Schwartz, gaming historian, industry expert, and academic administrator at the University of Las Vegas, is of the firm conviction that the pandemic is the biggest de-stabiliser that the industry has witnessed to date.
 Schwartz said that he sees the pandemic as being the most serious threat to the Las Vegas economy in history.
 And the next step, said Schwartz, is a complete economic peril.

-The Las Vegas economy is dependent on many other support economies also affected by the coronavirus.
+The Las Vegas economy is dependent on many other support economies also affected by the pandemic.
 Even once the current shutdown orders have been revoked, it will take some time for business to return to normal.
 And time is a commodity not exactly freely available right now.